talsen-team/docker-app--tine20/README.md

    Open your [docker-compose/server--tine20/default.docker-compose](docker-compose/server--tine20/default.docker-compose) file, uncommment lines 20 - 22 and save the file
 2. Adjust your local apache2 configuration for the tine20 container
    Open your [docker/server--tine20/rootfs/templates/apache2.conf](docker/server--tine20/rootfs/templates/apache2.conf) file, adjust the configuration as you desire and save the file
-3. Build the tine20 docker image locally by performing the VS Code task `docker-compose--image--renbuild` This task will rebuild all configured docker images in the docker compose configuration without using the build cache.
+3. Build the tine20 docker image locally by performing the VS Code task `docker-compose--image--renbuild`.
+    This task will rebuild all configured docker images in the docker compose configuration without using the build cache.
     Use either the VS Code UI
     1. Press Ctrl + Shift + P